device-hackers/browser-ui-state/docs/MATRIX.md

 - ![iOS](assets/logos/Apple.png) ![tablet](assets/logos/Tablet.png): [`chr-for-ios`](https://itunes.apple.com/us/app/google-chrome/id535886823?mt=8), `safari`, [`opr-mini-ios`](https://itunes.apple.com/us/app/opera-mini-web-browser/id363729560?mt=8)

 ### Support level decisions
+- :chart_with_upwards_trend:&nbsp;High - means this library will aim to support this browser in the first place
+- :chart_with_downwards_trend:&nbsp;Low - means the browser may be supported in the second place (if all High browsers are supported)
+- :x: Not supported - no sense to support (e.g. browser has 0 rating in iTunes and/or last updated version is years ago) or technically impossible (e.g. browser was removed from marketplace and may still exist on some devices if it was installed previously)
 - Beta versions are not supported for obvious reasons
 - Browsers which are not present anymore on marketplaces and was updated years ago even if there are direct links from manufacturer's sites to them (e.g. `uc-hd-en-for-and`) - are not supported; let's face it - Web is evolving very quickly